This post may contain affiliate links.

 The moisture barrier is the outermost layer of your skin that protects your skin and regulates moisture levels.
 It’s also known as the acid mantle, protective barrier or stratum corneum.
 The moisture barrier is so important because without it, your skin is more susceptible to damage.
 Meaning it’s more prone to acne and other microbes as well as environmental damage like pollution or UV rays.

 Your skin naturally produces oils that help protect your skin from environmental stress and also to help lock in moisture.
 Your skin needs these oils to be healthy and to function properly.
 A lot of times, our skincare routines strip skin of its natural oils, which damages out moisture barrier.

 When this happens, our skin feels tight, it becomes dry, sensitive and irritated.
-It can even cause your skin to look dull and be rough in texture.
+So if your skin feels tight and tingly or burns or feels itchy, chances are you’ve wrecked your moisture barrier.
+It can even cause your skin to look dull and be rough in texture and cause breakouts.

 What Causes Tight Skin